⭐️ Delving deeper into rigid packaging

 Rigid Box Alternatives

-In the folding carton packaging group, the most comparable style is the Double Glued Side Wall Tray & Lid and the Double Wall Frame Tray & Lid, which operating similarly to the telescope rigid box style.
+In the folding carton packaging group, the most comparable style is the Double Glued Side Wall Tray & Lid and the Double Wall Frame Tray & Lid, which operate similarly to the telescope rigid box style.

 Apple uses a custom version of this folding carton style for its MacBook packaging:

-If you’re opting for a corrugated box alternative, we recommend the popular Tab Lock Roll End Corrugated Box or Roll Ends with Lid styles.
 Both of these styles offer excellent presentation settings allowing customers to open the boxes in a neat and simple fashion.